kalehmann/blog-kalehmann-de/_posts/2025-04-07-antenna-radiation-patterns.markdown

 largely determined by trial and error, this would be impractical for more than 4 elements.

-## Simulation and Optimization in XNEC2C
+## Simulation and optimization in XNEC2C

 This is were - once again - [xnec2c][xnec2c] comes into play.
 The program is great for simulating antenna characteristics such as gain and SWR.